 Rotundifolia Pest Or Disease Problems

-Pellaea Rotundifolia’s usually a trouble-free plant, with no disease or pest problems.
+The Pellaea fern is usually a trouble-free plant, with no disease or pest problems.

 However, it might start looking slightly unkempt after a few seasons pass.